 If you are injured in a car accident that is not your fault, the other driver and their insurance company are ultimately responsible for compensating any property damage, medical bills, lost income or pain and suffering.
 See More

-Absolutely.
-Most injured persons in a car accident do not realize that they are entitled to the full value of their medical treatment—the actual cost of the treatment, not just their co-pay or deductible.
-Often times, insurance carriers attempt to reduce an injury victim’s damages by offering to just pay their ‘out of pocket’ expenses, which leaves the injured person less than whole.
+Yes, most injured persons in a car accident do not realize that they are entitled to the full value of their medical treatment.
+This includes the actual cost of the treatment, not just their copay or deductible.
+Oftentimes, insurance carriers attempt to reduce damages by offering to pay only “out of pocket” expenses, which leaves the injured person less than whole.

-If a person dies as a result of a car accident, it is referred to as wrongful death.
-Spouses, parents, children, siblings, and grandparents may have a claim for wrongful death against the responsible parties.
-The relationship with the decedent will dictate the priority of the claim.
-The types of damages that can be sought depending on that relationship are: Financial support that the survivor(s) would have received, Value of household services that would have been provided by the decedent, Loss of companionship, affection, love, care, comfort, society, Loss of consortium (sexual relations) for the surviving spouse, Funeral and burial expenses.
+If a person dies as a result of a car accident, it can become a wrongful death case.
+Spouses, parents, children, siblings and grandparents may have a claim for wrongful death.
+The relationship with the deceased will dictate the priority of the claim.
+The types of damages that can be sought depend on this relationship and can include financial support that a survivor would have received, value of household services that would have been provided by the deceased, loss of companionship, affection, love, care, comfort and society, loss of consortium (sexual relations) for the surviving spouse, as well as funeral and burial expenses.
 See More

-The goal in ordering the payment of punitive damages is to discourage such defendants and others from engaging in the same kind of harmful behavior in the future.
+The goal in ordering the payment of punitive damages is to discourage such defendants, as well as others, from engaging in the same kind of harmful behavior in the future.
 One of the most common situations where punitive damages may be available is when a person is injured in a car accident by a drunk driver.
 See More

 Wisconsin law requires the driver of any vehicle involved in an accident resulting in personal injury, death or property damage to remain at the scene of the crash.
 You should call the police, exchange information and record contact information for any witnesses.